wadim/responsive-font-size/README.md

 A SASS mixin to ease creating layouts which scale the font-size based on screen width.
 Relies on media queries.

-Supplied with four parameters, this mixin will intelligently figure out the right media-query definitions to make the font scale together with screen width.
+Supplied with four parameters, this mixin will intelligently figure out the right media-query definitions to make the font scale fluently with screen width without you having to calculate the thresholds and sizes yourself.

 Usage:

     @import "responsive-font-size";

+    p {
+        @include responsive-font-size (1.8em, 3.7em, 640px, 1200px, 0.3em);
+    }

+or (if you're in the mood to be explicit):

     p {
         @include responsive-font-size (